 His mother was released from the Gulag in 1956, after Stalin’s death, but not allowed to return to her home in Siauliai.

-“My God, you’ve gotten older,” was the first thing Antonina Staskevicius said when she saw her son Vytas again in 1979, thirty-eight years after being transported to Siberia.
+“My God, you’ve gotten older,” was the first thing Antonina said when she saw her son Vytas again in 1979, thirty-eight years after being transported to Siberia.

-“The day the Russians left and before the Germans came everybody rushed to the food warehouses and broke into them.
+“The day the Russians left and before the Germans came, everybody rushed to the food warehouses and broke into them.
 It wasn’t that we were robbing them, but everybody was doing it, since there was no food.
 Gaile and I went, too.
-We filled up our bags with bread and food, all kinds of food, and took everything home.
+We filled up our bags with bread and pork, all kinds of food, and took everything home.
 When the Germans arrived they put a stop to it.”

-He stayed in Vilnius for several months, but then decided to go home before the end of summer The family farm had to be cared for, but, first, he had to get a travel permit.
+He stayed in Vilnius for several months, but then decided to go home before the end of summer.
+The family farm had to be cared for, but, first, he had to get a travel permit.

 He took a train back to Siauliai and walked home, but when he got there he discovered a company of Wehrmacht had taken over the farm.